-If DWR pursued a more appropriate procurement strategy vis a vis the UDC net short position, the risk of imposing cost on remaining UDC customers if a customer left UDC energy service would be minimal.
-Instead, proposals have been made to impose exit fees on customers pursuing direct access or self-generation to recover costs of excess DWR procurement or above-market purchases.
-The Industrials do not support the idea of paying for DWR’s procurement mistakes in such a way.
-While some level of exit fee may be necessary, its development should be fair and should not require payment for imprudent DWR purchases.
+As stated above, self-generation should not be subject to exit fees resulting from DWR purchasing strategies.
+For customers electing direct access, while some level of exit fee may be necessary, its development should be fair and should not require payment for imprudent DWR purchases.

-If any exit fee is to be imposed, the methodology must be set forth clearly and soon, and any departing customers should have an exit fee that is fixed at the time of exist, so that they may make an intelligent, well-informed decision about the costs of staying with the UDC/DWR portfolio or leaving.
+If any exit fee is to be imposed, the methodology must be set forth clearly and soon, and any departing customers should have an exit fee that is fixed at the time of exit, so that they may make an intelligent, well-informed decision about the costs of staying with the UDC/DWR portfolio or leaving.
 Any methodology that results in an exit fee that varies with unpredictable factors (such as the market price of power) will make such a determination impossible and will discourage self-generation and direct access or will impose unknowable excess burdens on customers who exercise choice.

 LONG TERM CONSIDERATIONS